keboola/connection-docs/management/project/users/index.md

 - Platform-wide KBC account
 - Access to a specific project

-Once users can access a project, they gain full administrative access to that project.
 Each user is, system-wide, **identified by their email address**.
 This means that you need to enter correct email addresses for existing users.
 Be especially careful about company aliases; from KBC's point of view, they are different users.